WebAuthn Registration node

 Store device data in transient state |

-Use the WebAuthn Device Storage node to write the device data to the user’s profile when this option is enabled.
-When disabled, device data is written automatically to the user’s profile when registration is successful. |
+If you enable this option, use the WebAuthn Device Storage node to write the device data to the user’s profile.
+If this option is disabled, device data is written automatically to the user’s profile when registration is successful. |

 ||